nisrulz/terminal-utils/ubuntu/Readme.md

     # String has only '.', translate to './'
     PASSED_PATH="./"
   fi

+  if $(xdg-open $PASSED_PATH); then
+    # Default finder application was found and
+    # the command completed successfully
+  else
+    # Default finder application was NOT found
+    # switch to using user specified finderapplication command
       # nohup : Used to but the command in background and detach from current terminal
     # nautilus: Finder application for Ubuntu
     #
     # 1>/dev/null 2>&1 : No output when executing
     # - `1>/dev/null` redirects standard output (1) to /dev/null, which discards it.
     # - `2>&1` redirects standard error (2) to standard output (1),
     #   which then discards it as well since standard output has already been redirected.
-  nohup nautilus "$PASSED_PATH" 1>/dev/null 2>&1 ;
+    nohup $(defaultFinderApplication) "$PASSED_PATH" 1>/dev/null 2>&1 ;
+  fi
 }

 # Reset/Reload your current/default shell